SiebeM03/WaveAchieve/README.md

 WaveAchieve is a mobile application built with React Native that helps you track and analyze your swimming progress.
 Whether you're a beginner or a seasoned swimmer, this app provides features to monitor your training sessions, set goals, and visualize your achievements in the pool.

-## Features
+## Implemented Features

-- ...
+- /

 ## Planned Features

 - **Session Tracking:** Log your swimming sessions with details like duration, distance, strokes, and more.
 - **Progress Visualization:** Visualize your progress over time with intuitive charts and graphs.
-- - **Goal Setting:** Set personalized goals for distance, time, or specific stroke techniques to challenge yourself.
+- **Goal Setting:** Set personalized goals for distance, time, or specific stroke techniques to challenge yourself.

 ## Optional Features

 - **Personal Profile:** Create and manage your swimmer profile, including personal bests and achievements.
 - **Community:** Connect with fellow swimmers, share achievements, and participate in challenges.

 ## Getting Started